 If you have Flux installed on your machine please disable the slow transitioning setting.
 If you don’t know what Flux is then you are missing out!
 Check out Flux here.
 For more information on how to do this you can check my guide I wrote on how flux affects your fps.

 There is a well-known issue regarding some GTX cards and Escape From Tarkov.
 Some people actually experience better performance on higher settings than low.
 So it is worth trying to crank your settings up and compare or benchmark your findings.

 Best Settings For Visibility

-If you want the very best visibility then remember to turn your shadows down low.
-This makes it much easier to see players in dark areas.
+If you want the very best visibility then remember to turn your shadows down medium.
 Also, ensure that you follow the settings I have explained above regarding smoothing edges and reducing noise and blur on the screen to improve your image quality.

 Streamer Escape From Tarkov Settings

 Here are a few screenshots of some of the most popular Escape From Tarkov streamers.
 Remember these settings are for their setup so bare that in mind when copying them.